Key Findings of the Report

 We rarely see people earning their living regularly through real-money gaming, especially in the highest income slabs (Rs 2 Cr – Rs 5 Cr and above).
 However, there are tax conditions for gross gambling earnings above certain thresholds:

-- For gaming income in excess of Rs 1 Crore (EUR 123,800), the surcharge becomes 15% on top of the normal tax rate, effectively raising it to 34.5%.
+- For gaming income in excess of Rs 1 Crore (EUR 123,800), the surcharge becomes 15% on top of the normal tax rate.

 Such sums are, of course, rare and are mostly applicable to lottery winners, and most online casinos tend to require players to withdraw big jackpot wins in several separate transactions.
 This, in reality, makes only one surcharge universally applicable and a steady addition to the flat-rate income tax on gambling income: